Pulp discography

-The discography of Pulp, an English Britpop band, consists of seven studio albums, nine compilation albums, two live albums and 26 singles.
+The discography of Pulp, an English Britpop band, consists of eight studio albums, nine compilation albums, two live albums and 26 singles.
 They were formed in 1978 by Jarvis Cocker and had a continuously rotating band membership until 1991.
 Between 1991 and their hiatus on 15 December 2002, their line-up was largely settled.
 They rose to prominence during the Britpop era in the early 1990s with their album His 'n' Hers (1994).

 Pulp released two albums and eight singles in the 1980s, which garnered little attention from audiences or critics.
-Their first charting single was "Razzmatazz" (1994), which reached No. 80 in the UK Singles Chart.
+Their first charting single was "Razzmatazz" (1993), which reached No. 80 in the UK Singles Chart.
 His 'n' Hers (1994) was their first charting album, peaking at No. 9 in the UK Albums Chart.

 As Pulp became part of the Britpop music scene, they scored their first major hits, most notably "Common People" and "Disco 2000".
 Their 1995 album Different Class was a commercial success, peaking at No. 1 in the UK and going Platinum four times.
-Two further albums, This Is Hardcore and We Love Life, achieved moderate commercial success.
+Two further albums, This Is Hardcore (1998) and We Love Life (2001), achieved moderate commercial success.

 Fire Records, who own the material from the band's first three albums, re-released Pulp's material several times after they achieved success in a number of compilation albums, most of which had little commercial success.

 In 2013, Pulp released the single "After You", written a number of years earlier but never fully finished or released until then.
 It peaked at No. 101 on the UK Singles Chart and in the Top 10 of the UK Indie chart.
+The band released its first studio album in 24 years, More in June 2025 and entered the UK Album Charts at #1, scoring their third #1 album and first since their 1990s commercial peak.